EvilOlaf/wg_gaming_installer/README.md

 If you are looking for a common WireGuard install script that supports multi-client connections, i.e. multiple devices connect to the VPN at the same time, please visit [this repository](https://github.com/angristan/wireguard-install/) to continue.

-The script **Port Forwards** the local port 1-65500 to the corresponding ports on the server side.
+The script **Port Forwards** the local port 1-65521 (also icmp) to the corresponding ports on the server side.
 These ports covered most of the ports used by any games. **Please make sure that there is no other application using these ports on the server, otherwise It will deafen any application that listens to these ports.** I highly suggest running this script on an new empty system.

 ## The script will move ssh to port 65522 for not losing access to the server after installation.